Digital Advertising

 3. It’s Part of the Company’s Overall Marketing Strategy

 Behind every campaign, there is a lot of strategic thinking involved.
 Advertising always aligns with a specific marketing objective that connects with the global interests of a brand or company.
 A strong advertising strategy should be framed within the general marketing plan, like in Nike's "Just Do It" campaign.
-This succinct tagline is memorable and fits with Nike's image as a brand that propels both professional and amature athletes to push to achieve their goals.
+This succinct tagline is memorable and fits with Nike's image as a brand that propels both professional and amateur athletes to push to achieve their goals.

 4. It’s Targeted